santraj611/Productivito/README.md

 ### Productivito

 Productivito is productivity tool.
-Which helps you moniter and Anylise your pc uses and gives you insights By graphs, Which can be catagorised by mothly or weekly uses.
+Which helps you moniter and Analyse your pc uses and gives you insights By graphs, Which can be categorised by monthly or weekly uses.

 ### Current Known Bugs:
 - App does not store data when pc shutdowns or under unexpected terminations.
 (Solved)